utkarshcmu/grafana.org/content/blog/2018-06-01-timeshift-ep47.md

 [**Building Automation with Open Source Components**](https://www.hackster.io/stefaanv/building-automation-with-open-source-components-327b68): We've seen an increase in articles from people using Grafana to track data from their smart homes (we even had a [talk](https://www.youtube.com/watch?v=wtna51BLYMc) at GrafanaCon EU on the subject).
 Stefaan chronicles his journey to perfect his home automation system using open source software in an attempt to save money and the planet.

 [**LoRa-Tooth: Small Wireless Sensors**](http://www.instructables.com/id/LoRa-Tooth-Small-Wireless-Sensors/): Another article on home automation and data visualization in Grafana.
 In this detailed post, you'll learn about different kinds of sensors (open/close sensors for doors and windows, temperature/humidity sensors, beacon location sensor, simple buttons, etc), and see demos of them in action with the dashboards updating in real-time.
-Really interesting stuff.
-The dogfood level sensor would have come in handy for me last week, when we found out we double-fed the dog (he didn't seem to mind).
+Interesting stuff.
+The dog food level sensor would have come in handy for me last week, when we found out we double-fed the dog (he didn't seem to mind).

 [**Cloudprober: open source black-box monitoring software**](https://opensource.googleblog.com/2018/03/cloudprober-open-source-black-box.html): A post about getting up and running with Google's open source project Cloudprober which monitors the availability and performance of various components of your system.
 Cloudprober builds and exports standard metrics, and provides a way to easily integrate them with your existing monitoring stack.